oeindahouse/bbdd/README.md

 # bbdd
-this repo support me for stock files and docs for achieve the challenge
+this repo save me all files and docs, separeted by challene for show and upload in every chapter in the bootcamp